Lifestyle Change as Treatment for Screen Overuse

 For example, campers that were engaging in 10+ hours of social media or video games per week will need to find new ways to occupy their time.
 Campers that were overusing social media will need to find new ways to interact and socialize- or to fill the void in their life social media was filling.
 Treatment for video game addiction and related tech overuse issues for teens is best achieved by creating a total lifestyle change.
 If a young person was using gaming to fight boredom and socialize, they might join a sports team for example to meet these same needs.

 When it comes to the effect digital media has on our lifestyles, here are the facts:

 According to the CDC, 30% of children in the U.S. are overweight or obese with increased screen time activity being a significant contributor.

 In a survey conducted by the YMCA, 58% of parents said their children spend fewer than four days a week playing outdoors.

 Changing Habits is Key in Treatment for Video Game Addiction and Tech Overuse

-Adapting regime of health eating and exercise is one best things our campers can do going forward.
-Getting up off the couch and moving will not only keep you healthy, it will make you feel better.
+Adapting a regime of healthy eating and exercise is one of the best things our campers can do going forward.
+Getting up off the couch and moving will not only keep you healthy, but it will also make you feel better.

-At camp we will introduce campers to a variety of sports and activities they might choose to continue when they go home.
-Each morning we start with a morning walk.
-We use pedometers to monitor physical activity to ensure daily exercise goals are being met.
+At camp, we will introduce campers to a variety of sports and activities they might choose to continue when they go home.
+Each morning we start with fitness activities after breakfast.

-Not only does keeping active keep us in good health, it helps with making us feel better as well.
-Finally, keeping active re-affirms commitment.
+Not only does keeping active keep us in good health, but it also helps with making us feel better as well.
+Finally, keeping an active schedule re-affirms commitment.
 It’s a daily reminder of who we are and the changes we have committed to.
-This is why physical health and nutrition is a part of the Summerland Camp process.
+This is why physical health and nutrition are a part of the Summerland Camp process.